-Eventually Consumers Brewing Company relocated to Long Island City and listed their address as 29-08 Northern Blvd.
-They were still listed at that location as late as 1940.
+After Prohibition, there was a Consumers Brewing Company located in Long Island City that listed their address as 29-08 Northern Blvd.
+They were listed at that location as late as 1940.

 Currently, an apartment building occupies the Manhattan brewery site.
 According to street easy.com it’s a “white glove” coop that was built in 1955, so it’s not the building that originally replaced the brewery.
 An office tower occupies the bottling plant.

 The bottle has an export style and is machine made (12 ounce).